Team997Coders/MPNotes/PITCHME.md

 - Timing drift of scheduler will be crummy because we are not running a real-time operating system
 - Might work well enough?

+---

+## March 16-17 Plan

+- Lay out carpet in library
+-- Tape off back line, switch edges, and scale corners for half of field
+- Decide on MP implementation approach
+-- Command fed
+-- Talon buffer fed
+- Obtain robot constants from design (and/or experimentally derive) -- Kv, Ka, Kj
+- Plot a path and generate CSV trajectories to scale (LHS, RHS -> near side, far side) with appropriate timestep (20ms for Command fed)
+- Insure that path does not violate robot constraints and plots are continuous
+- Integrate Floyd's code and/or create code to read in CSV and create and navigate a Trajectory data structure
+- Write the MP drive class
+- Write code to log data from driving so that we can plot results for debugging purposes
+- Integrate, test, rinse, repeat
+- Write a method to graph results.